1 Bg 11-1972: The Universal Form

 > universal form of Krsna is not very important; that will be

-> clear in the verses.
+> clear in subsequent verses.
 Yet because Arjuna wanted to

 > see it, the Lord gives him the particular vision required